Attainable Knowledge and Omniscience: Syntax and Semantics

 \section{Syntax and Semantics}

-In this section we describe the formal syntax and the formal evidence-based semantics of our logical system.
-Throughout the rest of the article we assume a fixed infinite set of propositional variables.
+In this section, we describe the formal syntax and the formal evidence-based semantics of our logical system.
+Throughout the rest of the paper we assume a fixed infinite set of propositional variables.